-The directors of the company have elected not to include a copy of the profit and loss account within the financial statements.
+The director of the company have elected not to include a copy of the profit and loss account within the financial statements.

-For the financial year ended 31 December 2017 the company was entitled to exemption from audit under section 477 of the Companies Act 2006 relating to small companies.
+For the financial Year ended 30 May 2017 the company was entitled to exemption from audit under section 477 of the Companies Act 2006 relating to small companies.

-The directors acknowledge their responsibilities for complying with the requirements of the Act with respect to accounting records and the preparation of financial statements.
+The director acknowledges his responsibilities for complying with the requirements of the Act with respect to accounting records and the preparation of financial statements.

-The members have not required the company to obtain an audit of its financial statements for the year in question in accordance with section 476.
+The members have not required the company to obtain an audit of its financial statements for the Year in question in accordance with section 476.